Skip to main content

 If a student opts out of receiving texts from a phone number, they opt out of the entire messaging service.
 Texts from all other numbers associated with that messaging service will also be blocked.

 More than two messaging services can be leveraged to further segment by department.
-The same considerations apply (keep blast and 1:1 numbers separate).
+The same considerations apply (keep bulk and 1:1 numbers separate).
 One or more numbers from the same messaging service can be routed to an inbox.

 TargetX_SMS Inbox Best Practices2.png